jordan-bird/art-DCGAN-Keras/README.md

 # To do
 This is very heavily a WIP!

+Wishlist:
-- Let user define hyperparameters
+- Let user define network hyperparameters
 - Dynamic image input size
+- Allow images of only one colour channel
+- Figure out a better topology for faster learning
+- Figure out a better topology to prevent failure cases (eg. losses hitting 0 and training ceasing)

 # Have fun!
 I'd love to see what you generate using this, please post your synthesised images!